Replacing Crumbling Vintage Tuning Machine Buttons

 Heating For A Press Fit

-When properly heated, the plastic button molds around the metal as it is pressed into place.The trick is to apply enough heat to fit the button, but not so much as to risk damaging the tuner.
+However, when properly heated, the plastic button molds around the metal as it is pressed into place.The trick is to apply enough concentrated heat to fit the button, but not so much as to risk damaging the tuner.

 About Guitar Repair Long Island

 Guitar Repair Long Island is the area’s premier destination for fretted musical instrument care and maintenance.
-Led by owner/head technician Erik Salomon, the shop is dedicated to providing quick, honest, and reliable service.
-Our vast experience in all aspects of instrument repair ensures that we can help with whatever your needs are.
+Owned and managed by Erik Salomon, the shop is dedicated to providing quick, honest and reliable service.
+The staff at Guitar Repair Long Island has a combined 25+ years of professional guitar repair experience.
+Sharing the knowledge that we accumulate in this focused pursuit is at the core of what we do.
 Contact us with any questions or book your appointment today.